tzunghaor/settings-bundle/Tests/TestApp/README.md

-This directory doesn't contain tests, but an application that get tested.
+This directory doesn't contain tests, but an application that gets tested.